Innovaritas/innovaritas-website/README.md

 Copy on About is still placeholder text — real content comes next.
 Contact is now a working form rather than placeholder.

-As of August 16, 2026 the site is under git version control, has passed a security scan (isitsecure v0.22.0, grade A, zero findings) ahead of going public, and has been pushed to GitHub (`Innovaritas/innovaritas-website`).
-Not yet connected to Netlify.
+As of August 16, 2026 the site is under git version control, has passed a security scan (isitsecure v0.22.0, grade A, zero findings) ahead of going public, and has been pushed to GitHub (`Innovaritas/innovaritas-website`). **The site is live**: connected to Netlify (auto-deploys on every push to `main`), the contact form is confirmed working (test submission received, both in the Netlify Forms dashboard and by email), and `innovaritas.com` / `www.innovaritas.com` are pointed at the Netlify site and load correctly over HTTPS.
+The Netlify project was also switched from Netlify's private-by-default setting to **Public** (Project configuration → General → Visitor access), since new Netlify projects start private until you explicitly publish them.

+**Still worth doing:** submit one more test message through the contact form at the live `innovaritas.com` address specifically (earlier tests were on the free `.netlify.app` address, before the domain switch) to confirm nothing broke in the DNS change.

 ## Structure